zeroshft/monitor/README.md

 Meant to be used as a cron job if not using a CM tool.

-Usage:
 Add services as needed to services().
-	# chmod +x service-monitor.py
-	# ./service-monitor.py

-For now, the service must be added to chkconfig.